ai4os/ai4-papi/README.md

 [//]: # ([![PyPI]&#40;https://img.shields.io/pypi/v/ai4eosc.svg&#41;]&#40;https://pypi.python.org/pypi/ai4eosc&#41;)
 [//]: # ([![Python versions]&#40;https://img.shields.io/pypi/pyversions/ai4eosc.svg&#41;]&#40;https://pypi.python.org/pypi/ai4eosc&#41;)

-This is a lightweight library for interacting with the AI4EOSC services.
-It aims at providing a stable UI, regardless of whether the underlying services change or not.
+This is the Platform API for interacting with the AI4EOSC services, built using [FastAPI](https://fastapi.tiangolo.com/).

-Its functionalities can also be accessed via an API (generated with [FastAPI](https://fastapi.tiangolo.com/)).
-This makes it possible for example to automate training launch and effectively decouples the Dashboard code from the underlying services we use (ie. Nomad).
+It aims at providing a stable UI, effectively decoupling the services offered by the project from the underlying tools we use to provide them (ie. Nomad).

-> **TODO list** (in priority order):
-> * (CSIC) Deploy on a different namespace depending on VO, once the cluster is ready
-> * (KIT) Explore the integration of the Exchange API, with a PostgreSQL database
-> * (CSIC) if needed, create a database for trainings (instead of parsing Nomad) for better performance

 ## Installation